 For additional information, refer to: www.engr.psu.edu/mep

 ENTRANCE TO MAJOR -- In addition to the minimum grade point average (GPA) requirements described by University Policies, the College of Engineering has course requirements for admission to all its majors.
-To be eligible for consideration for entrance to a major, a student must have completed the following requirements with a minimum grade of C: CHEM 110 GN (or CMPSC 122 for the Computer Science major), MATH 140 GQ, MATH 141 GQ, and PHYS 211 GN.
+To be eligible for consideration for entrance to a major, a student must have completed the following requirements with a minimum grade of C: CHEM 110 GN (or CMPSC 122 for the Computer Science major), MATH 140 GQ, MATH 141 GQ, MATH 250 or 251 GQ (or MATH 230 for the Computer Science major), PHYS 211 GN, and PHYS 212 GN.
 These must be completed by the end of the semester during which the admission to major process is carried out.
 Because the Engineering Science major is an honors program, admission is limited to students who attain a cumulative GPA of 3.0.

 RECOMMENDED ACADEMIC PLANS